-Effective from 22nd September 2023, the length of GRE Exam has been reduced from 3 hrs 45 minutes to just 1 hour 58 minutes.
-The step has been taken by ETS, the governing body, to ensure maintained performance & lack of fatigue among students.
+Effective from 22nd September 2023, the length of the GRE Exam has been reduced from 3 hrs 45 minutes to just 1 hour 58 minutes.
+This change by ETS aims to maintain performance levels while reducing fatigue among test-takers.

-The Graduate Record Examination (GRE exam) is a computer-based test, widely used as a tool for admission into graduate and business schools in USA and Canada.
-The purpose of this exam is to evaluate your verbal and quantitative reasoning as well as analytical writing skills.
-Every year, almost 6,00,000 – 7,00,000 students attempt for this exam and the students ranking higher in the exam are placed in thetop universities of USA or Canada.
+The Graduate Record Examination (GRE) is a computer-based test widely used for admission to graduate and business schools in the USA and Canada.
+The purpose of this test is to evaluate your verbal reasoning, quantitative reasoning, and analytical writing skills.
+Nearly 6–7 lakh students take the GRE every year, and high scorers often secure seats in top global universities such as Stanford University, University of Toronto, and Harvard University.

-Among all the factors that students prepare for—syllabus, strategies, practice tests—understanding the GRE exam duration is equally important.
+Among all preparation aspects, syllabus, strategies, and practice tests, understanding the GRE exam duration 2025 is equally critical for success.

-Like every competitive exam, GRE Exam Duration can be divided into 3 main sections: Analytical Writing, Verbal Reasoning and Quantitative Reasoning.
-Each section has its own time duration of set marks.
-Below is the breakdown of GRE Section-wise timing and structure, as per the revised format:
+Like every competitive test, the GRE exam duration is divided into three main sections: Analytical Writing, Verbal Reasoning, and Quantitative Reasoning.
+Each section has its own time limit and set of questions.

 Section